-tolerant to drought stress; however, a effective breeding program is required to develop and detect the drought-tolerant traits.
+Drought stress and Management management practices, or by developing and using drought-tolerant cultivars.
+Even though researchers in all over the world are trying to develop maize genotypes those are tolerant to drought stress; however, a effective breeding program is required to develop and detect the drought-tolerant traits.
 Therefore, the present review aim to address the adverse effect of drought stress on growth, yield traits, physiological and biochemical process of maize.
 It also attempts to identify the survival mechanism under drought stress for genetic improvement of maize.
-The present revi533ew also try to find out the effect of plant growth regulators, enzymatic antioxidants especially osmoprotectants and fertilizer (organic and inorganic) on the morphological, physiological as well as chemical process of plants for better adaptation under harsh environments.
+The present review also noticed that plant growth regulators, on enzymatic antioxidants especially osmoprotectants as exogenous applications and soil amendments of fertilizer (organic and inorganic) can also modify the morphological, physiological as well as chemical process of plants for better adaptation under harsh environments.